 Hope for Korean Dogs

 The 2018 Korean Olympics provides an excellent platform to raise awareness, as Korean political and business interests brace for international scrutiny.
-The Korean government is being pressured into action through demonstrations, social media, petitions and documentary footage of undeniable acts of cruelty.
-The story is getting attention, pressure is building, the time is right for change.
+The Korean government is being pressured into action through demonstrations, social media, petitions, and documentary footage of undeniable acts of cruelty.
+The story is getting attention, pressure is building, and the time is right for a change.